Question Period - Wednesday, December 3, 2025

 65%

-D — The answer acknowledges the situation but does not address the core question about the lack of job guarantees and the bailout's implications.
+D — The answer acknowledges the situation but avoids addressing the specifics of the question.

 Answer Factors